The quantisation of normal velocity does not concentrate on hypersurfaces

-The Laplace operator is obtained by quantising the symbol $p(x,\xi)=|\xi|_{g}^{2}$ and therefore is the quantisation of the energy observable of free particle motion.
-For a hypersurface $H=\{x\mid{}x_{1}=0\}$ with $\lambda^{-1}=h$ the operator $\lambda^{-1}\partial_{x_{1}}$ is (up to constants) the quantisation of the symbol $\partial_{\xi_{1}}p(x,\xi)$ or the quantisation of the normal velocity observable.
-A productive intuition in this area is to consider $u$ as being comprised of small wave packets, localised in phase space, that propagate according to the classical flow.
-Therefore we expect to see concentration only when packets spend a long time trapped near the hypersurface.
-For free particle motion such trajectories must therefore have small normal velocity and so packets tracking along them are not expected to make large contributions to $hD_{x_{1}}u$.
-The large contributions come from packets moving along trajectories with $O(1)$ normal velocity, however such packets spend little time near the hypersurface and are known not to concentrate.
-We can of course define a classical flow given by \eqref{classicalflow} for any symbol $p(x,\xi)$ so in the semiclassical setting we should aim to prove that the operator given by quantising normal velocity does not give rise to concentration.
+A productive intuition is to consider $u$ as being comprised of small wave packets, localised in phase space, that propagate according to the classical flow.
+Therefore we expect to see concentration only when the packets spend a long time trapped near the hypersurface.
+For free particle motion such trajectories must have small normal velocity and so a packet tracking along such a trajectory is not expected to make a large contribution to $hD_{x_{1}}u$.
+The large contributions come from packets moving along trajectories with normal velocity bounded below.
+However such packets spend little time near the hypersurface and are known not to concentrate \cite{tacy09}.